Litemage/PI4IOE5V6416_Breakout/README.md

 You create a device handle that is populated with call-backs to all the different functions needed to communicate with the device (read / write).

 This handle is then passed to all the functions in the public API which read/write to the device.

+There is currently one driver implementation example under **/Examples**.
+Open an issue for another example if the simple one isn't enough as a quick-start to the driver.